OsayamenOsaretin/post-it-app/README.md

 ## Contributions are welcome
  See anything that could have been done, or done better.
 Please Open a pull request.
 Also, please try to follow these guidelines
- - This project subscribes to the airbnb style guide.
+ - Code written for this project should be written in es6 and subscribe to the airbnb styleguide
+ - Commit messages should be clear and descriptive
  - Pull requests should be made to the develop branch

  Thank you!